 Compare the stone to a real diamond: Use a carat or gram scale.

-Fake rough and polished will be scattered on cutting wheel.
-They are also easily identifiable in a diamond lab by professionals
+Fake rough and polished will be scattered by sandpaper or on cutting wheel.
+They are also easily identifiable in a diamond lab by professionals.

 Clarity and Inclusions:

 Inclusions in diamonds help in determining that it is a real diamond.
 Internal and external flaws are a fingerprint,

 no two diamonds have the exact the same characteristics.

 Fractor filled diamonds with silicone!

 A diamond can be laser drilled to eliminate black spots, inclusion, out of your diamond and filled up with silicone.
 The professional name is "fractor filled" After certain time the silicone get away and the laser drilled wholes in your diamond will fill up now with dust, black spots.